vygr/C-PCB/README.md

 POINT3D : (double x double y double z)
 SHAPE : (POINT2D ...)
 PATH : (POINT3D ...)
-PATHS : (PATH ...)
+PATHS : ([PATH ...])
 PAD : (double pad_radius double pad_gap POINT3D SHAPE)
-PADS : (PAD ...)
+PADS : ([PAD ...])
 TRACK : (double track_radius double via_radius double track_gap PADS PATHS)
 PCB : DIMS TRACK ... ... ()
 ```

 Special treatment is given to tracks with a track_radius of 0.0, they are used
 to hold unused pads and keepout paths.
 No attempt is made to route them, they
 are just added to the collision hash for all other routing.
+PADS can be empty
+as well as PATHS.

 Tracks containing paths as input to the router are treated as pre existing
 wiring and are preserved as is in the output.
 Only pads of tracks with no